opendp/opendp/docs/source/user/supporting-elements.rst

 In practice, if we had a dataset where each user can influence at most k records, we would say that the symmetric distance is bounded by `k`, so ``d_in=k``.

 Another example metric is ``AbsoluteDistance<f64>``.
-This can be read as "the absolute distance metric ``|A - B|``, where distances are expressed in unsigned 8-bit integers."
+This can be read as "the absolute distance metric ``|A - B|``, where distances are expressed in 64-bit floats."
 This metric is used to represent global sensitivities (an upper bound on how much an aggregated value can change if you were to perturb an individual in the original dataset).
 In practice, most users will not have a need to provide global sensitivities to privacy relations,